adamgryu/AudioClipAdjuster-Unity/README.md

 - Keeps the original clip in the `Temp` folder so it can be restored (as long as you don't close Unity).

 ### Requirements
 You must have FFmpeg installed.
-It is a command line tool for converting and editing audio and video.
+It is a command line tool for converting and editing audio / video.

 ## Installation
 1. Ensure you have FFmpeg installed.